 3. Most injuries in young athletes are overuse injuries.
 They are called overuse injuries for a reason.
 Too much volume (too much time tennis training, bad technique, fatigue) without enough recovery.
 In my opinion, fatigue is generally the main reason overuse injuries occur.

 4. Poor management.
-If there is no one with knowledge running the show, kids often hit here and there, have a few coaches and do extra tennis fitness sessions that their parents or friends saw Nadal or someone doing on the internet.
+If there is no one with knowledge running the show, kids often hit here and there, have a few coaches, and do extra tennis fitness sessions that their parents or friends saw Nadal or someone doing on the internet.
 There is no structure and no means of managing injury prevention.
-These tennis result we are wanting to achieve will not happen.
-Everyone will want to the push the kid to their limit without knowing what they have done the day before or what they have planned for the following day.
+These tennis results we are wanting to achieve will not happen.
+Everyone will want to push the kid to their limit without knowing what they have done the day before or what they have planned for the following day.

-So whats the best way to deal with injuries in kids.
+So what's the best way to deal with injuries in kids.
 PREVENTION…… every child is different and everyone needs to learn to communicate effectively to get a greater understanding of how each individual works.
 Here are my simple tips on how to make that happen.